benbergner/emil/README.md

 `k_min`: int.<br />
 Minimum number of patches to achieve full class score.
 Default value is based on a maximum number of 16x16=256 patches.
-For classical Multiple Instance Learning problems, such as the detection of dental caries, k_min=1 is recommended.
+For classical Multiple Instance Learning problems, such as the detection of dental caries, `k_min = 1` is recommended.

 ## Visualization
 Both `pred_local` and `pred_weight` can be visualized as heatmaps.
 We show an example for MNIST and k_min=100.